ChatScript/ChatScript/WIKI/ChatScript-Json.md

 ### `^jsoncopy`( name )

 Given the name of a json structure, makes a duplicate of it.
 If it is not the name of a json structure, it merely returns what you pass it.

+### `^jsonmerge`( {creation_arg} control arg1 arg2 )
+^jsonmerge take two json structures and perform a top level merge.
+The result is a copy of the first argument, with top level fields augmented with fields from arg2 not found in arg1.
+Optional first argument is the standard one for many Json creation functions.

+Control describes how to merge fields of json objects. `key` means if arg1 already has this key, ignore the corresponding field from arg2.
+`key-value` means add in the field and value unless they are the same.

 ### `^jsonobjectinsert`( {JSONFLAGS} objectname key value )